ensolaris/ensolaris/README.md

 ⛵️ In my spare time I...oh wait, I don't have it!

 ### My Contacts:
-📫 My emails is jeannie@ensolaris.dev
+📫 My email is jeannie@ensolaris.dev

 🌐 My Twitter is @worried_fox